 1.4.3 Site inspections

-The Stratford municipal landfill site was visited on five occasions during the monitoring period.
-Three of the inspections were undertaken to monitor the discharge of contaminated soil at the site.
+The Stratford municipal landfill site was visited on four occasions during the monitoring period.
+Two of the inspections were undertaken to monitor the cap condition in regards to the discharge of contaminated soil at the site.